aloneguid/bt/Writerside/topics/config-basic.md

 ## Auditing

-Browser Tamer can now optionally log rule hits to a `.csv` file.
+%product% can now optionally log rule hits to a `.csv` file.
 It can be enabled in **Settings**, and the file path can be found in `File` menu:

 ![](audit-menus.png)